Wander Franco Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Blue Jays pitching staff ranks 13th in the league.

-- The Blue Jays' 4.70 team ERA ranks 18th among all MLB pitching staffs.
+- The Blue Jays have the 15th-ranked team ERA among all league pitching staffs (4.57).

-- Blue Jays pitchers combine to surrender 20 total home runs at a clip of 1.5 per game (to rank 25th in the league).
+- The Blue Jays surrender the fifth-most home runs in baseball (22 total, 1.6 per game).

-- The Blue Jays will look to Berrios (0-2) in his third start this season.
+- Kikuchi (1-0) pitches for the Blue Jays to make his third start this season.

-- His last appearance was on Sunday against the Los Angeles Angels, when the right-hander tossed four innings, surrendering four earned runs while allowing six hits.
+- In his most recent time out on Sunday, the left-hander tossed 4 1/3 innings against the Los Angeles Angels, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.